prettier/prettier/docs/plugins.md

 function preprocess(text: string, options: object): string | Promise<string>;
 ```

+_Support for async preprocess first added in v3.7.0_

 ### `printers`

 Printers convert ASTs into a Prettier intermediate representation, also known as a Doc.